Eric Stults

 Eric William Stults (born December 9, 1979) is an American former professional baseball pitcher.
-He pitched for the Los Angeles Dodgers, Colorado Rockies, Chicago White Sox, San Diego Padres and Atlanta Braves in Major League Baseball, and for the Hiroshima Toyo Carp in Nippon Professional Baseball.
+He played in Major League Baseball (MLB) for the Los Angeles Dodgers, Colorado Rockies, Chicago White Sox, San Diego Padres, and Atlanta Braves, and in Nippon Professional Baseball (NPB) for the Hiroshima Toyo Carp.

 College career

 Stults played for Bethel College in Mishawaka, Indiana.
 Stults pitched and played center field for Bethel, which won the 2002 National Christian College Athletic Association Division I championship, posting a 10–1 record that season, and also played basketball at Bethel.